yalue/cudabrot/README.md

 Examples and detailed description of options
 --------------------------------------------

-All examples below were rendered using an NVIDIA GTX 970 with 4GB of memory.
+All examples below were rendered using an NVIDIA GTX 970 with 4GB of GPU RAM.

  - `-d <device number>`: Example: `./cudabrot -d 0`.
 If you have more than one GPU, providing the `-d` flag along with a device number allows you to run